 The Enterprise is stopped dead in its tracks by a powerful energy force that appears in the form of a human hand.
-Soon a being claiming to be Apollo orders Kirk and several others down to the planet below.
-Apollo claims to have visited Earth 5,000 years ago and Kirk theorizes that he may be telling the truth.
-Apollo's demand for unquestioned servitude however doesn't give the crew much choice and it becomes imperative that they locate and destroy his power supply.
-Written by
+Soon, a being claiming to be Apollo orders Kirk (William Shatner) and several others down to the planet below.
+Apollo (Michael Forest) claims to have visited Earth 5,000 years ago and Kirk theorizes that he may be telling the truth.
+Apollo's demand for unquestioned servitude, however, doesn't give the crew much choice and it becomes imperative that they locate and destroy his power supply.

 Did You Know?